quocthanh2694/reactjs-mobx-typescript-ssr/README.md

 Run ``yarn build:docs`` to build a production HTML version.

 ## PS
+- Please use ```yarn``` for avoiding conflict version between library.
-- If you're developing, you should only run on client side for hot reload instead of server side
+- If you're developing, you should only run on client side for hot reload instead of server side.

 ## Contact
 - Thanh Tran: quocthanh2694@gmail.com